Lake stratification: Anthropogenic influences

 On a global scale, rising temperatures and changing weather patterns can also affect stratification in lakes.
-Rising air temperatures have the same effect on lake bodies as a physical shift in geographic location, with tropical zones being particularly sensitive.
-The intensity and scope of impact depends on location and lake morphometry, but in some cases can be so extreme as to require a reclassification from monomictic to dimictic (e.g. Great Bear Lake).
+Rising air temperature has the same effect on lake bodies as a physical shift in geographic location, with tropical zones being particularly sensitive.
+The intensity and scope of impact depend on location and lake morphometry, but in some cases can be so extreme as to require a reclassification from monomictic to dimictic (e.g. Great Bear Lake).
 Globally, lake stratification appears to be more stable with deeper and steeper thermoclines, and average lake temperature as a main determinant in the stratification response to changing temperatures.
 Further, surface warming rates are much greater than bottom warming rates, again indicating stronger thermal stratification across lakes.

 Changes to stratification patterns can also alter the community composition of lake ecosystems.
 In shallow lakes, temperature increases can alter the diatom community; while in deep lakes, the change is reflected in the deep chlorophyll layer taxa.
 Changes in mixing patterns and increased nutrient availability can also affect zooplankton species composition and abundance, while decreased nutrient availability can be detrimental for benthic communities and fish habitat.

+In northern temperate lakes, as climate change continues to cause increased variability in weather patterns as well as in the timing of ice-on and ice-off dates, subsequent changes in stratification patterns from year to year can also affect multiple trophic levels.
+Fluctuations in stratification consistency can accelerate deoxygenation of lakes, nutrient mineralization, and phosphorus release, with significant consequences for phytoplankton species.
+Furthermore, these changes in phytoplankton species composition and abundance can affect fish recruitment, such as walleye.
+When these asynchronies in predator and prey populations occur year after year due to changes in stratification, populations may take years to rebound to their "normal" consistency.
+Combined with typically warmer lake temperatures associated with stratification patterns brought on by climate change, variable prey populations from year-to-year can be detrimental to cold water fish species.